Hisham1404/AIVO/README.md

 5. Push to the branch (`git push origin feature/YourFeatureName`).
 6. Open a Pull Request with a clear description of your changes.

 ## 🙏 Acknowledgements

 * Guidance from Project Coordinator Smt.
 Syama S, Assistant Professor, College of Engineering Chengannur.
 * College of Engineering Chengannur for providing facilities and support.
 * Authors of referenced papers and creators of the open-source models and tools used.
 * A survey paper based on the initial research for this project was published:
     * *Mohammed Hisham, Nandana Vinod, Diana Liz Kuriakose, Maria Joshy, Syama S. "Survey on Generative AI in Education."
 International Journal of Advances in Engineering and Management (IJAEM), Volume 6, Issue 11, pp: 615-620, Nov.
-2024.* ([Link if available](https://www.ijaem.net/issue_dcp/Survey%20on%20Generative%20AI%20in%20Education.pdf))
+2024.* ([Link](https://www.ijaem.net/issue_dcp/Survey%20on%20Generative%20AI%20in%20Education.pdf))

 ## 📞 Contact